 Budapest’s architecture is unbelievable, and in our opinion is best captured in a tour of these 4 buildings (in addition to Parliament of course):

 St Stephen’s Basilica – The largest church in Budapest, this was dedicated and named for Hungary’s first King.
 The church still displays Stephen’s mummified hand even!
 For real, it does.

-Matthias Church (from BudaCastleBudapest) – Full of surprises, mysteries and treasures, the church has a breathtaking interior with colours inspired by orientalism and romantic historicism.
+Matthias Church – Full of surprises, mysteries and treasures, the church has a breathtaking interior with colours inspired by orientalism and romantic historicism.
 Its mystically exotic atmosphere paired with its Neo-Gothic features differentiates it from any other church

 Fisherman’s Bastion – Another stop with a PERFECT panorama of the city.
 You can see it all, and grab some fresh seafood as you’re there!